WGLab/SCOTCH/README.md

 - `--z_score_threshold`: z score threshold to discovery sharp changes of read coverage, larger values will be more conservative, default is 10.

-Below is an example of generating annotation in the Semi-Annotation Mode for two samples simultanuously.
+Below is an example of generating annotation in the Enhanced-Annotation Mode for two samples simultanuously.
 See `example/annotation.sh` for an implementation in slurm.

 ```
 python3 src/main_preprocessing.py \